AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 The goal of the optimization is to provide a \b named singleton object for the \e vtable of a mapped type.
 To do so, three simple steps are involved.
-As optimizations for all fundamental types are already built into the library, the library code itself, used for types \c bool and \c char[] are used as a sample.
+As optimizations for all fundamental types are already built into the library, the library code itself, namely that used for types \c bool and
+\c char[], are used as a sample.

 #### 1. Declaration of the vtable ####
-Named singletons of struct \alib{boxing;detail::VTable} have to be declared in a header file.
+Named singletons of struct \alib{boxing;detail::VTable} have to be declared in a header-file.
 For this, macros
 - \ref ALIB_BOXING_VTABLE_DECLARE and
 - \ref ALIB_BOXING_VTABLE_DECLARE_ARRAYTYPE

 are to be used.
-For types \c bool and \c char[], the internal (always included) header file
+For types \c bool and \c char[], the internal (always included) header-file
-\b alib/boxing/customizations.inl states:
+\b alib/boxing/boxingcustoms.inl states:

-\snippet "alib/boxing/customizations.inl"    DOX_BOXING_OPTIMIZE_DECLARE_1
+\snippet "boxing/boxingcustoms.inl.inl"    DOX_BOXING_OPTIMIZE_DECLARE_1
-\snippet "alib/boxing/customizations.inl"    DOX_BOXING_OPTIMIZE_DECLARE_2
+\snippet "boxing/detail/vtable.inl"               DOX_BOXING_OPTIMIZE_DECLARE_2

 Besides the mapped type, a second parameter specifies a valid and unique C++ identifier name.

 \attention
-  Likewise with boxing customization (the provision of specializations of type traits struct
+  Likewise with boxing customization (the provision of specializations of the type trait
-  \alib{boxing;T_Boxer}) it is mandatory, that each compilation unit that boxes, guesses, or unboxes the mapped type, needs to "be aware" of that optimization.
+  \alib{boxing;BoxTraits}) it is mandatory, that each compilation unit that boxes, guesses, or unboxes the mapped type, needs to "be aware" of that optimization.
-  It is recommended to place the optimizations in the in the same header file as the customizations and make sure it is always included.
+  It is recommended to place the optimizations in the in the same header-file as the customizations and make sure it is always included.
   Otherwise, the result is undefined behavior!<br>
   \alib_boxing_nl will give a run-time assertion in debug-compilations if a code unit